Perarivalan/EmployeeCrud/README.md

 # EmployeeCrud

-# This WPF windows application for managing employee details
+# This is a WPF windows application for managing employee details